...And get the job you want

-1. Understand the company values.
+1. Understand the company values before applying.

 You can usually find values on the career site or their blog.
 You can be sure these will come up in culture-fit interviews later on in the process, but it’s a good idea to understand them straight off the bat and see whether you vibe.
 If you do it’s a good idea to try and come up with a strong example to demonstrate why you vibe with each of them and include some reference to this in your application (more on that later).

-2. Look at the language they use in their mission statement
+2. Look at the language they use in their mission statement to inform your application

 You can usually find the mission statement in the footer of their website.
 9 times out of 10 this will be written by the Founders so you are getting a real window into their thinking.
 They tend to describe the problem they are solving now and how they will tackle it in the future.
 It’s a good idea to absorb this, check you subscribe to the logic, and if you do think about how you can reflect their passion and language in your application and stand out from other applicants.